 - Strawberry Lot: closer to the West Side area

 Some of these parking areas are HUGE, like more than 3,000 parking spots in one garage huge.
 Do yourself a favor and take a quick photo of your location so you can find your car again at the end of the day.
 Want to know which garage is closest to your restaurant?
-Where to Park for Your Disney Springs Dining Reservation
+See our post Where to Park for Your Disney Springs Dining Reservation.

 How much does it cost to park at Disney Springs?